-My George H. Jones Experience
+My George Jones Experience

 Only recently did I discover who this illustrator was.
 Since there are many George Joneses in the world, including several artists of distinction, it took some time to track down his information.

-George Jones, Life & Career
+George Jones, Life and Career

-George H. Jones was originally from Chicago and served in the Korean War.
+George Jones was originally from Chicago and served in the Korean War.
 Later on, he moved with his family to Milford, CT.
 Jones broke into the New York City commercial art world in the 1970s.

 Readers familiar with Silhouette Intimate Moments, Pocket Books’ Tapestry imprint, and early Harlequin Historicals should recognize his artwork.
 He produced covers for Fern Michaels, Janet Dailey, Nora Roberts, and many other popular authors.
 Jones passed away in 1993.

-For the week of Monday, January 31, 2022, to Sunday, February 6, 2022, we’re delighted to display the glorious handiwork of George H. Jones.
+For the week of Monday, January 31, 2022, to Sunday, February 6, 2022, we’re delighted to display the glorious handiwork of George Jones.

 The Covers from Left to Right, Top to Bottom